waveclaw/puppet-subscription_manager/README.md

 If absolutely necessary the individual yum repositories can be filtered.

+> This cannot add new repositories, only filter existing scubscribed repositories.
+> If you require more repositories, edit your Content View(s) or Pool(s).
+> Or just use the `yumrepo` native type that ships with Puppet.

 - **ensure**: Valid values are `present`, `absent`.
 Default value is `present`.
 - **name**: The name of the repository registration to filter.

 #### rhsm\_repo Examples